Image supplied by permission

 “Most worthwhile training I have ever done” (Marketing executive)

-“Excellent – one of the most useful courses I have ever attended” (Law firm chief executive)
+“Excellent – one of the most useful courses I have ever attended” (Chief executive)

 “Doing practical exercises and discussing the answers was good.
 It helped to have a go at applying the techniques.
 The session was very relevant and will change the way I write to clients!”
-(Patent attorney, Forresters)
+(Patent attorney)

 “Really enjoyed the session.
 Great worked examples.
 Great to have a lawyer who is also a stickler for detail.
-Great integration with the Style Guide.
+Great integration with our Style Guide.
 Really builds on pyramid principle.”
-(Economist, Monitor)
+(Economist)

 “Makes you think carefully about what you’re saying.
 Great speaker.
 Really enjoyed the session.
 Really practical.”